AumJena/Store-Dashboard-powerBI/README.md

 Project Objective:

-The owner of Madhav store want us to help them create a dashboard to track and analyze their online sales across India.
+The owner of the store want us to help them create a dashboard to track and analyze their online sales across India.

 Dataset Description: